-I am suffering from a very mild case of alcohol poisoning even as I write this.
+I am suffering from a very mild case of alcohol poisoning as I write this.
 Why?
 Because I, along with everybody and their mama, spent the last nearly two weeks pouring libations out for my ancestors in Ghana for Year of Return activities.
 The Ghanaian government described Year of Return as “a major landmark spiritual and birth-right journey inviting the Global African family, home and abroad, to mark 400 years of the arrival of the first enslaved Africans in Jamestown, Virginia.”
-Return meant so many things this trip.
-It meant Afronation, Essence Full Circle Festival, Cape Coast, Detty Rave, Accra Arts Centre, Afrochella, Shito sauce, fabric, parties, staying in the club until the sun comes up...
+Return means so many things.
+It means Afronation, Essence Full Circle Festival, Cape Coast, Detty Rave, Accra Arts Centre, Afrochella, Shito sauce, fabric, parties, staying in the club until the sun comes up...

 But the most important of those meanings for me is returning our dollars to our people.

-1619 marked just the first year that Black people became the primacy of commerce in the Americas.
+1619 marked just the first year that Black people were stolen away to what would become the new homes of millions of people of African descent in the Americas.
 Over the next few hundred years, Africans would be kidnapped, tortured, murdered, beaten, raped, denigrated, pillaged, terrorized, subdued, broken, dominated, separated, colonized, and scattered around the world into what is now known as the African Diaspora.
-But Africans would also survive, pass on, find joy, create family, invent culture, vitalize societies, and build a meaning to their new existence as Black outside of Africa.
+But Africans would also survive, pass on, find joy, create family, invent culture, vitalize societies, and build meaning to their new existence as Black outside of Africa.
 We endured the largest forced migration in history, and yet we have continued to be innovative, creative, resilient, and joyful people.
 And though connections have been frayed and broken, they aren’t lost.

 In my last full day in Accra, I read a report that Year of Return had injected up to $1.9 billion dollars into Ghana’s economy over the course of the year.
 Think of how radical that is.
 The people coming to Ghana and bringing their money weren’t just tourists with fanny packs and cameras.
-They were a critical leg of the relay race to help the Diaspora catch up.
-They were descendants of the very people whose labor and resources injected Western societies with the wealth that they now lord over us.
+They are a critical leg of the relay to help the Diaspora catch up.
+They were descendants of the very people whose labor and resources injected Western societies with the wealth that they now enjoy.